|

 Your relationship with any law firm you hire to represent

 you should also be personal.
-We at Grossman & Heavey appreciate
+We at Grossman, Heavey &

 that, and we care for and get to know each of our clients